Lucy Sichone: Social activism

-In 1993 began contributing to the independent daily newspaper The Post.
-As her columns challenged the MMD government and its manipulation of constitutional provisions, two memorable events happened that thrust her into the limelight and confirmed her position as the conscience of the nation.
+In 1993 she began contributing to the independent daily newspaper The Post.
+As her columns challenged the MMD government and its manipulation of constitutional provisions, two memorable events happened which thrust her into the limelight and confirmed her position.
 In February 1996, Sichone wrote an article titled “Miyanda has forgotten about need for justice”.
 Godfrey Miyanda was then Vice President and leader of government business in parliament.
-An order to arrest Sichone along with the newspaper’s managing editor and chief editor was issued.
+An order to arrest Sichone along with the newspaper's managing editor and chief editor was issued.
 Sichone and two of her colleagues, managing editor and chief editor of the paper, were forced into hiding to avoid imprisonment on charges of contempt of Parliament after the Zambian National Assembly.
 After the order, there was a lot of international pressure from human rights groups, journalists and legal groups to absolve her because she had a three-month-old baby at that time.

-The other two surrendered to authorities, but Sichone did not and remained hiding.
-While at large, she continued to write columns for The Post, and declared not submit to National Assembly Speaker Robinson Nabulyato’s unconstitutional decree.
+The other two surrendered to the authorities, but Sichone did not and remained hiding.
+While at large, she continued to write columns for The Post, and declared she would not submit to National Assembly Speaker Robinson Nabulyato's unconstitutional decree.
 She wrote, “The freedoms enshrined in the Bill of Rights make it a sacred duty for me to defend them to the death.”
-She ended up becoming the first Zambian to win the International Women Media Foundation Courage in Journalism Award in 1996 for the same article for which they were trying to arrest her for.
-She eventually gave herself up and a sort of truce existed between her and the authorities.
+She ended up becoming the first Zambian to win the International Women Media Foundation Courage in Journalism Award in 1996 for the same article.
+She eventually gave herself up and a form of truce existed between her and the authorities.
 In December 1998, after her death, the State appeal against the editors and the late Sichone was adjourned after the Supreme Court failed to form a quorum.